-Situated on a “border zone” between the busy commercial strip of Norwood Boulevard to the south, and the residential neighbourhoods to the north of the property, this 1,151m² fire station consists of two intersecting rectangles clad in a combination of residential and commercial materials: including brick, precast concrete, and glulam timbers.
+Situated on a “border zone” between the busy commercial strip of Norwood Boulevard to the south, and the residential neighbourhoods to the north of the property, this 1,151m² fire station consists of two intersecting rectangles clad in a combination of residential and commercial materials including brick, precast concrete, and glulam timbers.
 The station consists of a large equipment and apparatus bay, communal kitchen, recreation and exercise rooms, shower facilities, and private dorm rooms.

-A high level of environmental sustainability was achieved through high performance mechanical and electrical systems and building envelope design have been combined with environmentally friendly, durable, and locally manufactured materials.
+A high level of environmental sustainability was achieved through high performance mechanical and electrical systems and building envelope design combined with environmentally friendly, durable, and locally manufactured materials.
 A rainwater storage system was designed to provide 100% reduction in waste conveyance water along with 55% potable water use reduction through low consumption fixtures.

-Articulation of the facades, parapet heights, canopies, and careful landscaping reduces the apparent size of the building and creates outdoor public space in the form of a front plaza area and a “pocket park” located on the west side of the building.
+Articulation of the facades, parapet heights, canopies, and careful landscaping reduces the apparent size of the building and creates outdoor public space in the form of a front plaza area and a “pocket park” on the west side of the building.

-During construction a large focus was placed on improving indoor air quality by using only low emitting materials.
-Through effective construction waste management 94% of the projects waste was diverted from landfills.
+During construction, a large focus was placed on improving indoor air quality by using only low emitting materials.
+Through effective construction waste management, 94% of the project’s waste was diverted from landfills.